truenas/middleware/docs/userguide/truenas_sharing.rst

 Inputting the URL into a web browser will bring up an authentication pop-up message.
 Input a username of *webdav* and the password configured in
 :menuselection:`Services --> WebDAV`.

+.. warning:: at this time, only the *webdav* user is supported.
+For this reason, it is important to set a good password for this account and to only give the password to users which should have access to the WebDAV share.

 To create a WebDAV share, click :menuselection:`Sharing --> WebDAV Shares --> Add WebDAV Share` which will open the screen shown in Figure 10.3a.